ngxs/store/docs/concepts/state.md

 ## (Optional) Defining State Token

-Optionally, you can choose to replace the `name` of your state can be made with a state token:
+Optionally, you can choose to replace the `name` of your state with a state token:

 ```ts
 const ZOO_STATE_TOKEN = new StateToken<ZooStateModel>('zoo');